 The name Kirifuri means "falling mist" after the fine mist that is created when the water crashes against the rocks at the bottom of the lower falls.
 The view may occasionally be obscured when mist or fog covers the valley.
-It used to be possible to hike down to the base of the waterfalls, but the trail down the mountain partially collapsed a few years back and has been closed ever since.
+It used to be possible to hike down to the base of the waterfalls, but the trail down the mountain partially collapsed several years ago and has been closed ever since.

 Instead, the waterfall can be seen from a wooden observation deck built high up on the mountain across the valley from the falls.
 The observation deck is located a ten minute walk down a mostly paved trail from the parking lot and bus stop, where you will also find two restaurants and public toilets.
 Autumn colors in the area are usually best around late October to early November.

 From April to late November, Kirifuri Waterfall is connected by bus from JR Nikko and Tobu Nikko stations about once per hour.
-Take a bus in direction of Kirifuri Kogen and get off at Kirifuri-no-taki bus stop from where it is a ten minute walk to the observation deck .
-The one way bus ride takes about ten minutes, costs 330 yen and is covered by the All Nikko Pass.
+Take a bus in direction of Kirifuri Kogen (霧降高原) and get off at Kirifuri-no-taki bus stop (霧降の滝) from where it is a ten minute walk to the observation deck .
+The one way bus ride takes about ten minutes and costs 340 yen and is covered by the Nikko All Area Pass.
 Note that the buses do not stop near the temples and shrines of Nikko, and they do not run from late November through March.

 The "Kirifuri no taki Free Pass" is a discount bus pass that costs only 600 yen and is valid on one calendar day on buses between Nikko Station and the waterfall, as well as on the World Heritage loop buses in central Nikko.